 Middleton Grange shall be an accessible place linked to its surroundings with streets, pedestrian and cyclist pathways and public transport.
 Good transport linkages contribute to a connected, vibrant and mobile community, where all are able to safely and conveniently access services and facilities, and where dependence on private vehicles is minimised.
+The local centre will provide an accessible focal hub for the community, which is connected to the broader suburb by streets, pedestrian pathways, shared zones and a cycle network.

-- a) To provide an attractive residential street environment. - b) To provide for the safe and efficient circulation of traffic. - c) To provide for the safe and efficient movement of pedestrians with particular regard to the provision of clear and safe access routes for people who have a disability. - d) To provide for efficient movement of local bus services and direct pedestrian access for all members of the community including those with disabilities. - e) To provide a focal point for public transport activity through the neighbourhood centre - f) To reduce local vehicle trips, and travel distances. - g) To guarantee adequate accessibility for emergency vehicles.
+- a) To provide an attractive residential street environment. - b) To provide attractive streets and public domain environment within the local centre. - c) To provide for safe vehicular access and active transport links within the local centre. - d) To provide for the safe and efficient circulation of traffic. - e) To provide for the safe and efficient movement of pedestrians with particular regard to the provision of clear and safe access routes for people who have a disability. - f) To provide for efficient movement of local bus services and direct pedestrian access for all members of the community including those with disabilities. - g) To provide a focal point for public transport activity through the local centre. - h) To reduce local vehicle trips, and travel distances. - i) To guarantee adequate accessibility for emergency vehicles.

-- 1. The subdivision of land, design and layout of streets shall be in accordance with Figures 2-3 - 2.
-All streets shall be designed and constructed in accordance with Figures 2, 3 and 4. - 3.
-All intersections shall be designed in accordance with the RTA Austroads Road Design Guide and the specifications set out in the Transport and Traffic Assessment (see Background Reports to the Master Plan). - 4.
-No vehicular access to properties directly from Cowpasture Road and Fifteenth Ave will be permitted.
-Access shall be via a service street or local street. - 5.
-Barrier Kerb shall be used adjacent to parks, schools, Collector Streets and Neighbourhood Centre Streets.
-Roll kerb shall be used on all other streets. - 6.
-Barrier kerb shall be installed for the entire length of bus zones and for 10m on the approach of the bus stop. - 7.
-Tree planting can be located either within the carriageway or road verge. - 8.
-Laneways are to be accessed by two streets at either end.
-Cul-de-sacs or 'dead ends' are not permitted. - 9.
+- 1. The subdivision of land, design and layout of streets shall be in accordance with Figure 2. - 2.
+The layout of streets within the local centre shall be in accordance with Figure 3. - 3.
+All streets shall be designed and constructed in accordance with Figures 2-7. - 4.
+All intersections shall be designed in accordance with the Austroads and Transport for NSW Road Design Guide and the specifications set out in the Transport and Traffic Assessment (see Background Reports to the Master Plan). - 5.
+No vehicular access to properties directly from Cowpasture Road and Fifteenth Avenue will be permitted.
+Access shall be via a service street or local street. - 6.
+Barrier Kerb shall be used adjacent to parks, schools, collector streets and local centre streets.
+Roll kerb shall be used on all other streets. - 7.
+Barrier kerb shall be installed for the entire length of bus zones and for 10m on the approach of the bus stop. - 8.
+The design of bus stops and bus stop shelters shall be in accordance with Council's technical specifications. - 9.
+Tree planting can be located either within the carriageway or road verge. - 10.
+Laneways leading to cul-de-sacs or 'dead ends' are not permitted. - 11.
 Laneways are not to incorporate acute angle bends into the design.